 Modeling cryogenic buffer gas sources with laser ablation is a hard problem.
-The plasma dynamics alone are an active field of research [188, 189, 195-198], with shockwave speeds reaching up to 50 km/s and plasma energies on the order of 10^4 K. In our source, we ablate with a pulsed, nanosecond Nd:YAG laser14, frequency doubled to 532 nm.
-The pulse energy can be varied from 1 mJ up to ~50 - 100 mJ, with a repetition rate as high as 50 Hz, though we often operate with < 10 Hz, both to avoid excess heating of the cell from the ablation, and due to constraints of other equipment, such as mechanical shutters.
-We typically focus the laser from a ~6-mm collimated beam using a 300-400-mm lens, resulting in a ~100-μm spot size, limited primarily by aberrations.
+The plasma dynamics alone are an active field of research [188, 189, 195-198], with shockwave speeds reaching up to 50 km/s and plasma energies on the order of 104 K. In our source, we ablate with a pulsed, nanosecond Nd:YAG laser14, frequency doubled to 532 nm.
+The pulse energy can be varied from 1 mJ up to $\sim 50 - 100$ mJ, with a repetition rate as high as 50 Hz, though we often operate with < 10 Hz, both to avoid excess heating of the cell from the ablation, and due to constraints of other equipment, such as mechanical shutters.
+We typically focus the laser from a \sim 6-mm collimated beam using a 300 - 400-mm lens, resulting in a \sim 100- μ m spot size, limited primarily by aberrations.
+For molecular beam production, optimizing ablation targets can result in significantly improved yield and consistency.
+Typically, metals, sintered ceramics, and high-density targets ablate well, while soft or crumbly targets tend to rapidly degrade in ablation yield [193, 199, 200].
+Yb metal is a great ablation target and often used to characterize CBGB performance.
+Other metals, like Sr or Ba, can oxidize quickly, which can result in rapid target deterioration.
+Ablation yield typically increases with pulse energy, up to a point.
+Further, targets with lower melting and/or boiling points experience more melting/boiling in the wings of the intensity distribution of the ablation laser.
+This can result in more material removed per pulse [189].
+However, ablation yield eventually plateaus due to plasma shielding effects, where the focused laser creates a plasma in front of the target that reduces the efficiency of energy transfer from the laser to the surface [188, 189].